derrickturk/antibiotics/README.md

 It uses type annotations to automatically read and write `NamedTuple` or `@dataclass` objects to or from delimited text files.

-As of right now, it only knows about Python scalar types constructible from strings (and a hack for `bool`) as well as `typing.Optional`.
+Out of the box, it only knows about Python scalar types and `typing.Union`s of them (including `typing.Optional`), but an extension mechanism for arbitrary type-directed serialization and deserialization is provided through the `type_serde` argument to the `Delimited` constructor - see `examples/advanced.py`.

+For `Union` types, serialization is driven by the runtime type, and deserialization is attempted in the order of declaration of the `Union` arguments - except that `NoneType` is tried first if present, to preserve the expected behavior when deserializing null/missing values of types whose deserializers do not throw when receiving `''` as an argument.

 ### Basic example
 ```python